klavins/EEP520-W20/week_6/README.md

 };
 ```
-The argument to `_start_` and `_update` is the duration of time since the manager was started.
-Now, the manager does not call the the user versions of these methods directly, but called the underscored private interface instead.
+The argument to `_start` and `_update` is the duration of time since the manager was started.
+The manager does not call the the user versions of these methods directly.
+It calls the underscored private interface instead.

 Initialization
 ===